 The benefits of group singing are numerous and community choirs have become popular around Melbourne over the past few years, because they provide a non-traditional recreational activity and allow individuals to feel part of something bigger; to connect with their local community, promoting a sense of inclusion, health and well-being.

 ARCappella are renowned for their diverse repertoire that includes everything from pop songs, music from other nations, spirituals, musical numbers and of course Christmas carols (and we’re always open for new repertoire suggestions!).
-99% of our repertoire is sung a cappella, but a few accompanied show tunes (from ARC theatre) have snuck through!
 Most of our repertoire is in 4 parts, soprano, alto, tenor, bass (SATB) but we do vary this a bit with some female only (SSAA) or male only (TTBB) numbers.
+Our songs are sung either a cappella (voice only) or accompanied

 - Tshotsholoza (a traditional South African freedom song; arr.
 Ames)